LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 [12](#smooth section)).
 As a result, they will not when $p=\infty$.
 We start without making any assumptions on $U$ and obtain two local-type results.
-Throughout this section, we will often be switching between different open sets and, if following the proofs, making some drawings is recommended.
+Throughout this section we will often be switching between different open sets and, if following the proofs, making some drawings is recommended.

  <a name="local">